wrench-project/wrench/doc/service_guide_102/htcondor.md

 ============

-A `wrench::HTCondorComputeService` instance is essential a front-end to several "child" compute services.
-As such one can submit jobs to it, just like one would do to other compute services, and it may "decide" to which service these jobs will be delegated.
+A `wrench::HTCondorComputeService` instance is essentially a front-end to several "child" compute services.
+As such, one can submit jobs to it, just like one would do to any compute service, but it then "decides" to which service these jobs will be delegated.
 In fact, a WMS can even add new child compute services to be used by HTCondor dynamically.
-Which child service is used is dictated/influenced by service-specific arguments passed to the `wrench::JobManager::submitJob()` method.
+Which child service is used is dictated/influenced by service-specific arguments passed or not passed to the `wrench::JobManager::submitJob()` method.

-Rather than going into a long-winded explanation, the examples code-fragment below show-case the creation of a `wrench::HTCondorComputeService` instance and its use by a WMS.
+The examples code fragments below showcase the creation of a `wrench::HTCondorComputeService` instance and its use by a WMS.
 Let's start with the creation (in main).
 Note that arguments to service constructors are omitted for brevity (see the WMS implementation in `examples/condor-grid-example/CondorWMS.cp` for a